 Project Number 1 226967 Project Acronym 2 SHARE

-ONE FORM P ER PROJECT
+ONE FORM F PER PROJECT

-FORMATION
+GENERAL I NFORMATION

-Project title 3 Seismic Hazard Harmonizatio
+Project title 3 Seismic Hazard Harmonizatior n in Europe

-Starting date 4 01.06.2009
+Starting date 4 01/06/2009

-Duration in months 5
+Duration in months 5 36

 Call (part) identifier 6 FP7-ENV-2008-1

-Activity code(s) most relevant to your topic 7
+Activity code(s) most relevant to your topic 7 ENV.2008.1.3.1.1.: Development of a common methodology and tools to evaluate earthquake hazard in Europe

-Free keywords 8 Eurocode Europe seismic hazard cyberinfrastructure earthquakes
+Free keywords 8 · Eurocode Europe seismic hazard cyberinfrastructure earthquakes

-Abstract 9 (ma x.
+Abstract 9 (ma ax.
 2000 char.)

-definition of engineering requ and in engineering application hazard assessment and prod specific scenario based mode and economic relevance, the input for the correct seismic s insurance sector.
-SHARE will Abstract 9 (max.
+of engineering requirements, ir engineering applications.
+SHA assessment and produce an in scenario based modeling tools economic relevance, they will s correct seismic safety assessm Abstract 9 (max.
 2000 char.)
 SHARE will deliver measurable progress in all steps leading to a harmonized assessment of seismic hazard - in the definition of engineering requirements, in the collection and analysis of input data, in procedures for hazard assessment, and in engineering applications.
-SHARE will create a unified framework and computational infrastructure for seismic hazard assessment and produce an integrated European probabilistic seismic hazard assessment (PSHA) model and specific scenario based modelling tools: The SHARE results will deliver long-lasting structural impact in areas of societal and economic relevance, they will serve as a reference for the Eurocode 8 application, and will provide homogeneous input for the correct seismic safety assessment for critical industry, such as the energy infrastructures and the re- insurance sector.
-SHARE will cover the whole European territory, the Maghreb countries in the Southern Mediterranean and Turkey in the Eastern Mediterranean.
+SHARE will create a unified framework and computational infrastructure for seismic hazard assessment and produce an integrated European probabilistic seismic hazard assessment (PSHA) model and specific scenario based modeling tools.
+The SHARE results will deliver long-lasting structural impact in areas of societal and economic relevance, they will serve as a reference for the Eurocode 8 application, and will provide homogeneous input for the correct seismic safety assessment for critical industry, such as the energy infrastructures and the re-insurance sector.
+SHARE will cover the whole European territory, the Maghreb countries in the Southern Mediterranean and Turkey in the Eastern